About Kashmir Great Lake Trek

 Spring (April to June):

 With temperatures ranging between 15⁰C to 0⁰C, spring is the season when the lower regions of the valley start to blossom.
-However, high altitude regions are still covered in snow during this time making parts inaccessible.
+However, high-altitude regions are still covered in snow during this time making parts inaccessible.
 Trekking is not ideal during this time.

 Summer (July to September):

 This is the only time the trek is fully functional.
 The snow starts melting by the end of June and by July the valley truly begins to come alive.
-The lush green meadows and vividly colourful flowers blooming all around.
+The lush green meadows and vividly colorful flowers blooming all around.
 The lakes may still be partly frozen but that just enhances their surreal beauty.
 With temperatures ranging between 3-20 degrees Celsius during these months, trekkers can enjoy bright sunny days and chilly nights.

 August may bring sporadic showers but since the region lies in a rain shadow area, the rainfall is not as heavy.
 This is when the lakes are at their glorious best.
 Surrounded by thick green forests and wildflowers, the pristine waters sparkle under the warm sunlight.